Cristian-Infante/FL-on-Windows/README.md

 # Fits Liberator installer on Windows
-Explanation of progress in the development of the program installer with dates and descriptions of the errors solved
+Explanation of progress in the development of the program installer with dates and descriptions of the errors solved.

 ## 09/01/2024 - The node modules used by the program were obsolete due to the last node update and creation of the program certificate.

 - Resolved deprecaded node modules using a project folder with preloaded modules.
-- To build the program, a folder ```private``` with the program certificate ```fl4.pfx``` is requested in the package.json, but this folder is not in the program's gui repository.
+- To build the program, a folder `private` with the program certificate `fl4.pfx` is requested in the package.json, but this folder is not in the program's gui repository.

 ## 11/01/2024 - Creation of the program certificate and first attempt of the installer.

-- The ```private``` folder was created within the gui and the program certificate was created using the command:
+- The `private` folder was created within the gui and the program certificate was created using the command:
 ```bash
 New-SelfSignedCertificate -DnsName noirlab.edu -Type CodeSigning -CertStoreLocation Cert:\CurrentUser\My
 ```